 - introduce you to a liberal arts education;

 - feature an interdisciplinary approach to its theme or topic;

 - help you develop reading, writing, oral communication and research skills;

 - assist you in building a living-learning community with the other students in your course.

 FYP courses also tend to stress engaged learning, in which you are expected to take an active and responsible role in your education both in and out of the classroom.
 Some FYPs require that students participate in community service as part of the course.

 Your FYP course will count as the equivalent of 1.5 courses, and it is one of the three or four courses you will take in the fall semester.

 Placement in Your FYP Course

 You will be placed in your FYP based on the FYP Preference form.
 Read carefully all of the FYP Course Descriptions, which describe the FYP courses being offered this fall, then complete the FYP Course Preference form that asks you to indicate at least four top choices.
 Be sure to complete this form carefully--looking at the descriptions not just the course titles--and to submit it by the deadline.
-You will be notified of your FYP placement by early July.
+You will be notified of your FYP placement no later than mid-July.